davidmoten/state-machine/README.md

 If you don't need rx support then add an exclude to your maven dependency.

+Processing signals in parallel demands that entities are thread-safe.
+Immutability is recommended for this case.

 [ProcessorTest.java](state-machine-test/src/test/java/com/github/davidmoten/fsm/rx/ProcessorTest.java) demonstrates usage of an Rx processor for a state machine (or set of state machines).

 Persistence